-- Referencing a virtual address in an evicted page

-- When the page was evicted,

-the OS sets the PTE as invalid

-- Stores (in PTE) the location of the page in the swap file

-- Accessing the page cause an exception
+- Referencing a virtual address in an evicted page - When the page was evicted, the OS sets the PTE as invalid - Stores (in PTE) the location of the page in the swap file - Accessing the page cause an exception

-- The OS will run the page fault handler in response

 - Locating the page in swap file via invalid PTE

 - Handler reads page into a physical frame

 - Updates PTE to point to it and to be valid

 - Handler restarts the faulted process

 - Where does the page that's read in go?

 - Must evict something else -> Which one? -> page replacement algorithm

 - OS typically tries to keep a pool of free pages around so that allocations don't inevitably cause evictions